 Not to mention, the company is catching the eyes of investors with a potential merger with another Canadian cannabis producer, Tilray.
 Should the deal come to a close, Aphria will add to its dominant position in the Canadian cannabis sector and set the stage for dramatic growth as other regions experience regulatory reform.

 The bottom line here is that, yes, Aphria has had some issues in the past, but those issues seem to be behind it.
 Moreover, it’s hard to hold the company accountable for COVID-19-related pains that, over time, should pass along with the pandemic.

-When you break it down to fundamentals, Aphria is really the top cannabis producer in Canada by revenue, one of few companies in the sector that has ever achieved profitability, and a stock that’s trading at a ridiculously low valuation.
+When you break it down to fundamentals, Aphria is really the top cannabis producer in Canada by revenue, which is a fact that will only be exacerbated by the Tilray merger.
+It’s also one of few companies in the sector that has ever achieved profitability, and a stock that’s trading at a ridiculously low valuation.
 All told, Aphria is a cannabis stock that’s hard to ignore.

 The cannabis sector is an exciting one.
 Led by speculation that nations like the United States will soon break down regulatory barriers in the industry, investing dollars are being poured into the space.

 Before you throw your dollars in the ring, it’s important to do your research and consider the risks.
 Most companies in the cannabis space are not profitable.
 If they don’t have a strong enough balance sheet, this could mean that there will be transactions in the company’s near future that aren’t in the best interest of investors.

 Furthermore, because much of the value in cannabis stocks is a predetermination banking on the idea that the United States will legalize the drug, regulatory headwinds could result in sector-wide losses.

 However, if all goes well, the cannabis industry could soon be a booming one with the potential to create tens of billions of dollars in revenue for the companies that take part.